-🗓️ Various dates throughout the year
+🗓️ Various Saturdays throughout the year

 Discover the wonders of the night sky at Durlston Country Park’s observatory.